Weardale Railway

-The railway originally ran from Bishop Auckland to Wearhead in County Durham, North-East England, a distance of 25 mi, built in the nineteenth century to carry limestone from Eastgate-in-Weardale, and provide passenger services to Weardale.
+The railway originally ran from Bishop Auckland to Wearhead in County Durham, North-East England, a distance of 25 mi, built in the 19th century to carry limestone from Eastgate-in-Weardale, and provide passenger services to Weardale.
 Passenger services ceased in 1953, leaving only freight services to Eastgate until 1992.

 After the quarry's owner Lafarge moved to road transport in 1993, the line was threatened with closure by British Rail (BR), and it was taken over by a group of enthusiasts.
 The Weardale Railway currently runs for 18 mi between Bishop Auckland and the site of Eastgate-in-Weardale Station, making the line one of the longest preserved standard gauge heritage railways in Great Britain.